-Each class on our course covers a single topic, and builds on previous classes so that we can cover increasingly specialist material as the course progresses.
-As such, the whole course needs to be taken as a whole, rather than as a drop-in clinic.
+Each class on our training covers a single topic, and builds on previous classes so that we can cover increasingly specialist material as the training progresses.
+As such, the whole training needs to be taken as a whole, rather than as a drop-in clinic.
 The curriculum is designed by industry experts, to balance coverage of those topics that we think are necessary to become an expert in the field, with those extra topics that learners commonly want to learn about, or appreciate being taught.

 A closed-ended problem is a problem that only has one solution leading to one answer.
 Closed-ended problems are easier to automate, for instance, this exercise.
 We think these types of problems don’t necessarily resemble the complexity of building real-world software.
 We use and recommend closed-ended problems to build certain foundational knowledge, but we think they are not enough for our end goal: to build developer expertise.

 We believe that expertise is built effectively by solving complex problems with multiple solutions.
 Therefore, we prefer our trainees to work on open-ended problems.
 A critical success factor to this approach is that it must be assisted, and that is the case in all our training.